vitalets/promise-controller/README.md

 promiseController.resolve(value);
 ```

-### 2. Re-use of existing promise while operation is not finished
+### 2. Re-use of existing promise while operation is pending
 If you rely on some flag to avoid creating new promises while operation is not finished
 (for example when connecting to database):
 ```js